 The African-Irish Gospel Choir come together each week from all over Cork to practice in their city-centre base.
 The choir is made up of members from Jamaica, Nigeria, The Republic of Congo, England and Ireland and are regularly sought to sing at weddings, christenings and other events around Cork.
 Although they choir are used to singing in French, Swahili and Congolese, how will they deal with Irish?
 Their musical director, King David is confident this band of international singers can perform to the highest level and add another language to the group's repertoire.

-In episode 3, Aoibhinn travels around the country to learn about the history of the songs featured in tonight's programme, ''S í Do Mhaimeo í' and 'Cill Chais'.
+In episode 3, Aoibhinn travels around the country to learn about the history of the songs featured in tonight's programme, ''S í Do Mhaimeo í'.
 She'll also be meeting up with the choirs, the students of the UCD Choral Scholars and the members of the Cork-based Pfizerpfonics.

 The Choir: UCD Choral Scholars